-The Bank's Managing Board is composed of all the Bank's directors, as they are defined in the Government Emergency Ordinance no. 99/2006 regarding the credit institutions and the capital adequacy, with the subsequent modifications and completions, respectively from the Executive President and all the Vice-Presidents of the Bank.
+The Bank's Managing Board is composed of all the Bank's directors, as they are defined in the Government Emergency Ordinance no. 99/2006 regarding the credit institutions and the capital adequacy, with the subsequent modifications and completions and Law no. 31/1990 regarding commercial companies, respectively from the Executive President and all the Vice-Presidents of the Bank.
 The President of the Bank is the President of the Managing Board.